Who We Are

 SOAR is a Kindergarten through 5th grade elementary school in far northeast Denver, serving students from the Green Valley Ranch and Montbello subdivisions in addition to Aurora .
 The school has one school building, and anticipates an enrollment of 454 students each year.
 SOAR currently rents 41,990 square feet of building space from Denver Public Schools.
 The school employs close to 50 staff as well as provides community resources for the families that we serve.

-Contact information for the Colorado Department of Education is https://www.cde.state.co.us/
+Contact information for the Colorado Department of Education: https://www.cde.state.co.us/